immobiliare/Glider/Documentation/Transports.md

 ## SQLiteTransport

-`SQLiteTransport` offer the ability to store events in a compact, searchable local sqlite3 database.
+`SQLiteTransport` offers the ability to store events in a compact, searchable local sqlite3 database.
-We strongly suggest using this database when you need to collect relevant amount of data; it offers a great reliability and it's fast.
+We strongly suggest using this database when you need to collect the relevant amount of data; it offers great reliability, and it's fast.

 ```swift
 // create an local database at given url